 Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function is to count down time, which is measured in minutes.

 Besides a scratch-resistant ceramic bezel inlay in Oris traditional color (looks like Indigo to me, but I am not sure), the watch also features a helium escape valve that prevents the sapphire crystal from popping out during decompression.

-It is reported the Oris Tubbataha Regulator Diver will be offered as a limited edition model with a total number of timekeepers limited to just 2000 pieces.
+The Tubbataha Regulator Diver will go on sale as a limited-edition model with a total number of timekeepers limited to just 2000 pieces.

 Not sure about pricing, but we should probably expect something in the range of $3000 – $3500*.